-A discharge may require reporting to DEQ and any interconnected MS4s; therefore, the discharge must be properly documented by BCC on the IDDE Tracking Form.
+A discharge may require reporting to DEQ and any interconnected MS4s; therefore, the discharge must be properly documented by BCC.
 This will enable BCC to access this information if future requests are received concerning the discharge in question.
 The information will also be included in annual reporting described in the following section.